archivesunleashed/archivesunleashed.org/content/washington/index.md

 * [Library of Congress](https://www.loc.gov) - why not stop by the Jefferson building for a free one-hour walking [tour](https://www.loc.gov/visit/)?
 * [National Archives](https://www.archives.gov/dc) - did you know you can make a reservation to tour the National Archives?
 This means skipping the General Admission line and heading straight in!
-* [Georgetown](https://washington.org/visit-dc/things-see-do-georgetown-washington-dc) - it's a little further out from GWU, but this is a great area for exploring, shopping, and the restaurants are incredible!
+* [Georgetown](https://washington.org/visit-dc/things-see-do-georgetown-washington-dc) - it's a little further out from GWU (approx. 20-30min walk), but this is a great area for exploring, shopping, and the restaurants are incredible!
-* [Smithsonian](https://www.si.edu/museums) - offering 19 museums, galleries, gardens, and a zoo, visitors will have plenty to explore.
+* [Smithsonian museums](https://www.si.edu/museums) - offering 19 museums, galleries, gardens, and a zoo, visitors will have plenty to explore.
 Check out the complete list of [museums](https://www.si.edu/museums) to start planning your visit.
-* [DuPont Circle](https://washington.org/topics/dupont-circle) - another great neighbourhood to visit, with bistros, bookstores, unique restaurants, and lively entertainment.
+* [Dupont Circle](https://washington.org/topics/dupont-circle) - another great neighbourhood to visit, with bistros, bookstores, unique restaurants, and lively entertainment.

 <!---